Metadrop/drupal-fix-permissions-script/README.md

 Clone or donwload the repository content to your server.

-Link to `drupal_fix_permissions.sh` in the `/usr/local/bin` or another folder present in users's PATH.
+Link to `drupal_fix_permissions.sh` in the `/usr/local/bin` or another folder present in users' PATH.

 If you are using `autofix-drupal-perms.sh`, link it as well.
 Because it expects `drupal_fix_permissions.sh` to be at `/usr/local/bin` make sure that path exists or edit the autofix script.